nice-digital/nice-design-system/README.md

 app.use("/fonts", express.static(path.join(__dirname, "./node_modules/@nice-digital/icons/dist")))
 ```

+See the [simple-express](examples/simple-express) folder for a complete example of this.

 #### Grunt copy

 Setup a [copy task](https://github.com/gruntjs/grunt-contrib-copy) with [Grunt](https://gruntjs.com/) to copy the font files into your application: